Hudson's Bay Queen Street: 1895–1991: Simpsons

 The store outgrew the capacity of the structure by 1900, leading to the first of several expansions.
 Burke and Horwood returned with additions in 1907 and 1923.
 The largest expansion came in 1929 with Chapman and Oxley's nine-floor Art Deco addition (facing Bay and Richmond) capped by the Arcadian Court.
 When construction completed, the store occupied two full city blocks.

 In 1969, John B. Parkin's Simpson Tower was added to the complex at the corner of Queen Street West and Bay Street to house Simpson's offices.

 Unlike Eaton's, the store survived the remaking of the neighbourhood and retained the original look.
 A glass-enclosed bridge was added in the late 1970s to allow customers to access the Toronto Eaton Centre without braving the elements or traffic.

-Today's Special, a children's television series that aired on TVOntario and in the United States on Nickelodeon during the 1980s, utilized the location for several scenes.
+Today's Special, a children's television series that aired on TVOntario and in the United States on Nickelodeon during the 1980s, was set at the Simpsons store, and occasionally taped scenes on location.